 In short, endless doing, without any guidance and outside perspective of our actions, would not only drain us of energy but might also take us further from our goals, rather than get us closer to them.
 This guidance and perspective can be obtained, when we stop for a minute and ask ourselves “what is the purpose of our actions”?
 Am I doing what I’m doing just because I’m used to it, or is there a larger goal in mind?

 As coaches, we need to practice ourselves in which we might help others discover.
 Through self-discovery we may uncover underlying beliefs and assumptions within ourselves that we were unaware of and, with this new insight, be better equipped to sense underlying assumptions that our clients might be holding that we can help them shed light upon.

 How do we help the client?

-The goal is to help the client in the being in order to move to the doing and achieve the goals that match who they want to be and sustain that achievement.
-In some cases clients are determined of what the goal is that they want to achieve, and can achieve it, however, some other cases its not about the goal achievement, but its more about changing habits or behaviors and in that case working towards goal setting and action plan may not lead to that transformation or change– hence the exploration of the being.
+The goal is to help the client in the being to move to the doing and achieve the goals that match who they want to be and sustain that achievement.
+In some cases clients are determined of what the goal is that they want to achieve and can achieve it, however, in some other cases it’s not about the goal achievement, but it’s more about changing habits or behaviors and in that case working towards goal setting and action plan may not lead to that transformation or change– hence the exploration of the being.

 Visualization can also be used by asking the client to imagine “ Who the ideal person he/she wants to become”? with asking this question a lot of images comes to mind of how the ideal person looks like, and with the end picture comes the barriers or blockages as underlying believes that this is a difficult or impossible point to reach or maybe we were not meant to be!!

-As we do this and uncover those layers, we gain confidence in our ability to transform; to become who we want to be, and through this confidence client would be better positioned in their own transformation journey.
+As we do this and uncover those layers, we gain confidence in our ability to transform; to become who we want to be, and through this confidence, the client would be better positioned in their own transformation journey.